 ‘WorkOut’ sessions involve young people meeting adult workers to gain first-hand careers information, stimulate work aspirations and develop speaking & listening skills.
 Volunteer work guests join others in a school and simply answer questions about their personal experiences of work.

-- what jobs are available and how to get them
+- work out what jobs are available and how to get them

-- which jobs they like or do not like the sound of
+- work out which jobs they like or do not like the sound of

-- how to speak with adults they don’t know.
+- work out how to speak with adults they don’t know.

-- what it’s like for young people in school today
+- work out what it’s like for young people in school today

-- why they do what they do at work – typically returning to work feeling more positive about it
+- work out why they do what they do at work – typically returning to work feeling more positive about it

-- how to make it easy for young people to understand their work – sometimes itself a workout!
+- work out how to make it easy for young people to understand their work – sometimes itself a workout!